roulpriya/dockeeper/README.md

    ```

 ## Usage

-You can run Document AI in development or production mode, or directly via the CLI after building:
+You can run Dockeeper in development, production, or directly via the CLI after building:

 - **Development:**
   ```sh